-Hackers for Change is a registered non-profit organization operating under the Canada Not-for-profit Corporations Act.
+Hackers for Change is a registered charity organization operating under the Canada Not-for-profit Corporations Act.
 Founded July 2020, the organization is located in Toronto, Ontario.

 From standing handcuffed in a courtroom to a hustling mission-driven entrepreneur, Manny turned his life around to become a sought after cybersecurity consultant and a true change maker.
 Before founding his consultancy, Mand Consulting Group, Manny rendered advisory services (application penetration testing, red teaming, etc.), performed penetration testing assessments for numerous Fortune 500 companies, worked as an assistant instructor at the University of Toronto, School of Continuing Studies (2019), and participated in multiple collaborative research projects (2018).
 The research on OpenEMR allowed him to ethically disclose critical vulnerabilities and safeguarded the medical records of over 100 million patients.
 Additionally, he was able to flag another critical flaw consistent across all of Canada’s ISPs, affecting nearly 30 million Canadians.

 Madison started in humble beginnings to a single mother of three.
 He learned from his mother that if you want to create and affect change in others’ lives, you need to leave your comfort zone.
 Madison’s mother always made sure others were put first and now he is working to put others first.
 Currently spear heading our growth and partnerships, Madison is also currently based out of Silicon Valley working as a Cloud Security Engineer.

 Kieran is an experienced accounting professional with a demonstrated history of working in high growth technology companies.
 He is a process driven individual with an affinity for all things tech, who believes in the importance of leveraging technology and data to empower employees in decision making.
 He strives to challenge himself every day and enjoying the process of learning from each step along the way.